hsf-training/hsf-training-matplotlib/_episodes/06-further-HEP.md

 nbins = 37

 M_hist = np.histogram(fourlep['M'], bins = nbins, range = (rmin,rmax))
+# the tuple `M_hist` that this function gives is so common in python that it is recognized by mplhep plotting functions

 hist, bins = M_hist #hist=frecuency ; bins=Mass values
 width = 1.0*(bins[1] - bins[0])